sails-adminpanel/sails-adminpanel/README.md

 # sails-adminpanel
 <span class="badge-npmversion"><a href="https://npmjs.org/package/sails-adminpanel" title="View this project on NPM"><img src="https://img.shields.io/npm/v/sails-adminpanel.svg" alt="NPM version" /></a></span>

+---

+🚚 **This project has moved!**
+You can now find it at: [https://github.com/adminization/adminizer](https://github.com/adminization/adminizer)

+> Please note: this is no longer a Sails hook — it has been refactored into a standalone middleware for any HTTP server.

+If you're interested in maintaining this legacy repository, feel free to [create an issue](https://github.com/your-repo/issues) and get in touch.

+Thanks for your attention!

+---

 **Only for use sails  > v1.5**

 ## SailsJS Discord community